hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/connect_queue.html.markdown

 * `name` - (Required) Specifies the name of the Queue.
 * `outboundCallerConfig` - (Required) A block that defines the outbound caller ID name, number, and outbound whisper flow.
 The Outbound Caller Config block is documented below.
 * `quickConnectIds` - (Optional) Specifies a list of quick connects ids that determine the quick connects available to agents who are working the queue.
 * `status` - (Optional) Specifies the description of the Queue.
-Valid values are `enabled`, `disabled`.
+Valid values are `ENABLED`, `DISABLED`.
 * `tags` - (Optional) Tags to apply to the Queue.
-If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 A `outboundCallerConfig` block supports the following arguments: